 - The third tithe was given once in 3 years.It was for the poor, the fatherless, the widows and for strangers. ( Deut 14:28-29 ).
 Once again the Levites were part of the recipients.
 This shows God’s concern for strangers, orphans and struggling widows and functioned much like social security.

 - Tithes were not paid in currency, but were the fruit of the ground and of the flocks and herds.
-Its primary purpose was to feed those who were not given land and were poor or marginalised.
-If people made money by blacksmithing, handicrafts, sale of other stuff or some other means, they did not have to tithe on the money they received.
-So… tithing was not based on income.
+Its primary purpose was to feed those who were not given land and were poor or marginalized.
+If people made money by blacksmithing, handicrafts, sale of other stuff or some other means, it is likely that they did not have to tithe on the money they received as there is no evidence of that in scripture.
+In Mathew 23:23, Jesus says, “Woe to you, scribes and Pharisees, hypocrites!
+For you pay tithe of mint and anise and cummin, and have neglected the weightier matters of the law: justice and mercy and faith.
+These you ought to have done, without leaving the others undone.”
+I believe that God left the description of the tithe on purpose.. so… tithing was not based on income.

 - Tithes were obviously paid only by the Jews and not the Gentiles.
 Most of us are from the gentiles right?

 - Tithes ended with the Old testament.
 I suppose they ended for the Jews as well when the temple was destroyed.
 The Church is not a replacement for the temple!
 The Word says that we (believers) are the temple of God!
 2Cor 6:16

 - Abraham never tithed on his own personal property or livestock.
 He actually tithed from the spoils of war.
 Heb 7:4

 - Jacob wouldn’t tithe until God blessed him first and there is no evidence whether he kept his word or whom he gave his tithe to.
 Gen 28:20-22